feathers-plus/feathers-fs/README.md

 ```

 ## Documentation
 The `feathers-js` module lets you use the FeathersJS service interface methods to read and write JSON-able data in the file system.
-It creates `.json` files, by default, but is extendable to be able to read or write any text format that is serializable to/from JSON or a JavaScript object literal.
+It creates `.json` files, by default, but is extendable to be able to read or write [any text-based file format](#handling-other-file-types) that is serializable to/from JSON or a JavaScript object literal.
 Here's a basic example:

 ```js
 const ffs = require('feathers-fs');